SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/mailing/create/includes/step-1-setup-sms.md

 2. In the **From** field, enter the sender name or mobile phone number.
 If you want the recipients to reply to the SMS, you must enter a phone number.

-3. In the **Folder** list, select a folder in which to place the mailing.
+3. Select a folder to place the mailing in from the **Folder** list.

     [How do I create a mailing folder?][19]